First Home Buyers Guide for South Australia

 Local and state newspapers are often great for finding more information.
 The cheaper suburbs are usually on the outskirts of the city, but the advice and experience of a professional from LJ hooker can often assist you in finding a place you had not thought to look.

-What do you need to know when looking for a home in South Australia?
+What to know when looking for a home in South Australia?

 Are house inspections important?